swedenconnect/technical-framework/02 - Deployment Profile for the Swedish eID Framework.md

 <a name="scoping"></a>
 #### 5.3.2.
 Scoping

 An Identity Provider that acts as a proxy for other Identity Providers SHOULD support the `<saml2p:Scoping>` element holding one, or more, entries signalling to the Proxy Identity Provider which Identity Provider(s) that may be used to authenticate the user.
+A Service Provider that sends authentication requests to a Proxy
+IdP MAY include the `<saml2p:Scoping>` element.
 See section 3.4.1.5 of \[[SAML2Core](#saml2core)\].

 ```
 <saml2p:Scoping>